EarthDigitalTwin/IDEAS-notebooks/README.md

 The `AirQuality_demo.ipynb` notebook highlights some of the analytics and visualization capabilities of AQACF with six use cases:
 - 2021 Alisal Wildfire
-- 2020 California Wildfires
+- 2021 California Wildfires
 - 2018 Carr Wildfire
 - Los Angeles ports backlog Fall 2021
 - Fireworks during 4th of July 2022 in Los Angeles county
 - Air Pollution in the Yellow Sea
-- Fires and Thermal Daily Difference in Southeast Asia in 2022
+- 2022 Fire Season in Southeast Asia

 __Requirements__